LeeCampbell/IntroToRx/content/05_Filtering.md

 `SkipLast` does the same thing at the end of the sequence: it omits the specified number of elements at the tail end.
 As with some of the other operators we've just been looking at, this has to deal with the problem that it can't tell when it's near the end of the sequence.
 It only gets to discover which were the last (say) 4 elements after the source has emitted all of them, followed by an `OnComplete`.
 So `SkipLast` will introduce a delay.
 If you use `SkipLast(4)`, it won't forward the first element that the source produces until the source produces a 5th element.
 So it doesn't need to wait for `OnCompleted` or `OnError` before it can start doing things, it just has to wait until its certain that an element is not one of the ones we want to discard.

 The other key methods to filtering are so similar I think we can look at them as one big group.
 First we will look at `Skip` and `Take`.
 These act just like they do for the `IEnumerable<T>` implementations.
 These are the most simple and probably the most used of the Skip/Take methods.
 Both methods just have the one parameter; the number of values to skip or to take.

+### SingleAsync and SingleOrDefaultAsync

+LINQ operators typically provide a `Single` operator, for use when a source should provide exactly one item, and it would be an error for it to contain more, or for it to be empty.
+The same Rx considerations apply here as for `First` and `Last`, so you will probably be unsurprised to learn that Rx offers a `SingleAsync` method that returns an `IObservable<T>` that will either call its observer's `OnNext` exactly once, or will call its `OnError` to indicate either that the source reported an error, or that the source did not produce exactly one item.

+With `SingleAsync`, you will get an error if the source is empty, just like with `FirstAsync` and `LastAsync`, but you will also get an error if the source contains multiple items.
+There is a `SingleOrDefault` which, like its first/last counterparts, tolerates an empty input sequence, generating a single element with the element type's default value in that case.

+`Single` and `SingleAsync` share with `Last` and `LastAsync` the characteristic that they don't initially know when they receive an item from the source whether it should be the output.
+That may seem odd: since `Single` requires the source stream to provide just one item, surely it must know that the item it will deliver to its subscriber will be the first item it receives.
+This is true, but the thing it doesn't yet know when it receives the first item is whether the source is going to produce a second one.
+It can't forward the first item unless and until the source completes.
+We could say that `SingleAsync`'s job is to first verify that the source contains exactly one item, and then to forward that item if it does, but to report an error if it does not.
+In the error case, `SingleAsync` will know it has gone wrong if it ever receives a second item, so it can immediately call `OnError` on its subscriber at that point.
+But in the success scenario, it can't know that all is well until the source confirms that nothing more is coming by completing.
+Only then will `SingleAsync` emit the result.

 ### Blocking Versions of First/Last/Single[OrDefault]